wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

    :align: center

-Now that we changed the amount of steps we select the Save Script button to save the script for the simulation.
+Now that we changed the amount of steps we select the Save All Files button to save the zip. file with all of the necessery files for the simulation.

-Select the Save Processed PDF File to save the PDB File that will be the input for the MD simulation.
+After you download the zip. file, you can unpack the zip. file.

 Running Tutorial OpenMMDL-Simulation
 ------------------------------

-Create a separate folder and copy the Simulation script, Processed PDB File and the Ligand SDF File into the folder.
+Create a separate folder and copy the Configuration file, Processed PDB File and the Ligand SDF File into the folder.

 The SDF File should be the same that was used as an input for the Openmm-Setup.